 Bullitt Center ‘Living Building’ Water Infrastructure

 The Bullitt Foundation is a nonprofit organization with a mission to “safeguard the natural environment by promoting responsible human activities and sustainable communities in the Pacific Northwest.”
-The Foundation’s new home, the Bullitt Center in Seattle, Washington, demonstrates that this organization truly lives its mission.
+The Foundation’s new home, the Bullitt Center is located in the Capitol Hill EcoDistrict of Seattle, Washington.
+The Center demonstrates that this organization truly lives its mission.
 The six-story, 52,000-square-foot building, an AIA COTE Top Ten, is the first office building to have achieved full certification under the most rigorous performance standards in sustainable construction: the Living Building Challenge.

 Beyond “green,” the Bullitt Center is a self-sustaining, “living building.”
 It is the tallest building ever to implement a foam flush composting system.
 In 2014, it produced 60% more energy than it uses.
 To achieve the minimum net zero energy required in the Living Building Challenge, the building design integrated solar panels on the rooftop, active design to encourage stair use, rainwater harvesting and filtration, and greywater treatment through constructed wetlands, and several other strategies.